-- (a) Salary.
-During the Employment Period, Executive shall receive from the Company a base salary for each twelve (12) month period commencing on the Effective Date of not less than \$206,000 (the "Base Salary") or, in the event that Executive is employed for any portion thereof, a pro rata amount of the Base Salary.
-The Base Salary shall be reviewed at least annually by the Governing Authority and the Governing Authority may, but shall not be required to, increase the Base Salary during the Employment Period.
-The Base Salary shall be paid in arrears in substantially equal installments at monthly or more frequent intervals, in accordance with the normal payroll practices of the Company. - (b) Annual Bonus.
-During the Employment Period, Executive shall be eligible to receive an annual cash performance-based bonus award (the "Annual Bonus") in respect of each fiscal year or portion thereof (the "Annual Bonus Period") during the Employment Period.
-The target Annual Bonus opportunity for each such Annual Bonus Period (the "Target Annual Bonus") shall be an amount equal to fifty (50%) of Executive's then current Base Salary, with the actual Annual Bonus payable being based upon the level of achievement of the Company and/or individual performance objectives for such Annual Bonus Period, as established by the Governing Authority.
+(a) Salary.
+During the Employment Period, Executive shall receive from the Company a base salary for each twelve (12) month period commencing on the Effective Date of not less than \$350,000 (the "Base Salary") or, in the event that Executive is employed for any portion thereof, a pro rata amount of the Base Salary.
+The Base Salary shall be reviewed at least annually by the Company and the Company may, but shall not be required to, increase the Base Salary during the Employment Period.
+The Base Salary shall be paid in arrears in substantially equal installments at monthly or more frequent intervals, in accordance with the normal payroll practices of the Company.

+(b)Signing Bonus.
+The Company shall pay Executive a lump sum cash signing bonus of \$50,000 (the "Signing Bonus") within 30 days after the Effective Date.
+If, prior to the date that is twelve (12) months following the Effective Date (the "First Anniversary Date"), Executive voluntarily terminates Executive's employment hereunder for any reason other than Good Reason (as defined below) or Executive's employment hereunder is terminated by the Company for Cause (as defined below), then Executive shall repay to the Company an amount equal to the product of (i) the Signing Bonus and (ii) a fraction, the numerator of which is the number of days remaining between the effective date of termination and the First Anniversary Date and the denominator of which is 365.
+Such repayment shall be due and payable within ten (10) days after written demand by the Company.
+To the extent not prohibited by applicable law and in addition to any other remedy, the Company and its affiliates shall have the right to offset all or any portion of such amount owed to the Company against any amounts owed to Executive by the Company or its affiliates.

+(c) Annual Bonus.
+During the Employment Period, Executive shall be eligible to receive an annual cash performancebased bonus award (the "Annual Bonus") in respect of each fiscal year or portion thereof (the "Annual Bonus Period") during the Employment Period.
+The target Annual Bonus opportunity for each such Annual Bonus Period (the "Target Annual Bonus") shall be an amount equal to 50% of Executive's then current Base Salary, with the actual Annual Bonus payable being based upon the level of achievement of the Company and/or individual performance objectives for such Annual Bonus Period, as established by the Governing Authority.
 Achievement of the Company and/or individual performance objectives shall be determined by the Governing Authority, in its reasonable discretion, by no later than the last day of February following the applicable Annual Bonus Period.
-The Annual Bonus shall be paid, if at all, by no later than the fifteenth (15th) day of March following the applicable Annual Bonus Period with respect to which the performance goals are measured. - (c) Deal Bonus.
-During the Employment Period, Executive shall be eligible to receive a cash bonus award (each, a "Deal Bonus") for each Acquisition (as defined in Exhibit A) on the terms and conditions set forth in Exhibit A hereto.
-A Deal Bonus shall be paid in full within five (5) business days after the closing of the applicable Acquisition. - (d) Additional Bonus Terms.
-Notwithstanding the foregoing provisions of Section 3(b) or Section 3(c), but subject to Section 4(e), (i) Executive must be employed by the Company on the last day of the applicable Annual Bonus Period to be eligible for receipt of the Annual Bonus relating to such Annual Bonus Period (and, if Executive is not so employed at such time, Executive shall not be considered to have "earned" any such Annual Bonus) and (ii) Executive must be employed by the Company on the date of closing of the Acquisition to be eligible for receipt of the Deal Bonus relating to such Acquisition (and, if Executive is not so employed at such time, Executive shall not be considered to have "earned" any such Deal Bonus).
-Except as provided in this Section 3, Executive shall not be entitled to receive any other cash-based incentive compensation provided by the Company or any of its subsidiaries or affiliates.
+The Annual Bonus shall be paid, if at all, by no later than the fifteenth (15th) day of March following the applicable Annual Bonus Period with respect to which the performance goals are measured.

+(i) Notwithstanding the foregoing provisions of this Section 3(c), but subject to Section 4(e), Executive must be employed by the Company on the last day of the applicable Annual Bonus Period to be eligible for receipt of the Annual Bonus relating to such Annual Bonus Period (and, if Executive is not so employed at such time, Executive shall not be considered to have "earned" any such Annual Bonus).

+(ii) Except as provided in this Section 3, Executive shall not be entitled to receive any other cash-based incentive compensation provided by the Company or any of its subsidiaries or affiliates.